NikolaiKyhne/RWSAMamba-UNet/README.md

-# RWSAMamba-UNet
+# Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement
-Official repository for the paper "add here"
+This is the official repository for the paper "Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement".